Bentley-Cellular-Adaptive-Behaviour-Lab/VE-cadherin-Patch-Classification/README.md

 # VE-cadherin-Patch-Classification

-A quantitive image analysis software developed by Andrew Philippides, written in Matlab, for the 2014 paper ‘The role of differential VE-cadherin dynamics in cell rearrangement during angiogenesis’  published in nature cell biology.
-Bentley, K., Franco, C., Philippides, A. et al. The role of differential VE-cadherin dynamics in cell rearrangement during angiogenesis.
-Nat Cell Biol 16, 309–321 (2014). https://doi.org/10.1038/ncb2926
+A quantitive image analysis software developed by Andrew Philippides, written in Matlab, for the 2014 paper ‘The role of differential VE-cadherin dynamics in cell rearrangement during angiogenesis’  published in nature cell biology: [Bentley, K., Franco, C., Philippides, A. et al. The role of differential VE-cadherin dynamics in cell rearrangement during angiogenesis.
+Nat Cell Biol 16, 309–321 (2014)](https://doi.org/10.1038/ncb2926).

 The software was used to both automatically and manually classify the VE-cadherin pattern in individual square patches of 3D projections of confocal image z-stacks of blood vessels.